computergeek1507/GVSU-CIS641-Jolly-Snowman/docs/software_requirements_specification_final.md

 24. The data output shall output E1.31 data when the user select Realtime output mode.
 25. The data output shall set E1.31 data to turn on a Light.

 ## Non-Functional Requirements

 ### Software Feature: Overall

-1. The software shall operate and run on Windows 7.
+1. The program shall operate and run on Windows 7.
-2. The software shall operate and run on Windows 10.
+2. The program shall operate and run on Windows 10.
-3. The software shall operate and run on Windows 11.
+3. The program shall operate and run on Windows 11.
-4. The software shall use the .Net 5 Runtime library.
+4. The program shall use the .Net 5 Runtime library.
-5. The software shall use the openCV Image processing library.
+5. The program shall use the openCV Image processing library.
-6. The software shall export xLight compatible model files.
+6. The program shall export xLight compatible model files.
-7. The software shall allow the user to save models to outside of the program directory.
+7. The program shall allow the user to save models to outside of the program directory.
-8. The software shall allow the user to load videos from outside of the program directory.
+8. The program shall allow the user to load videos from outside of the program directory.
-9. The software shall interface with E1.31 compatible light controllers.
+9. The program shall interface with E1.31 compatible light controllers.

 ### Software Feature: GUI